gknowles/dimcli/docs/README.md

 ## Optional Values
-You use the '?' [flag](#argument_names) on an argument name to indicate that it is optional.
-Only non-booleans can have optional values, booleans are evaluated just on their presence or absence.
+You use the '?' [flag](#argument_names) on an argument name to indicate that its value is optional.
+Only non-booleans can have optional values, booleans are evaluated just on their presence or absence and don't otherwise have values.

-For a user to set an optional value on the command line it must be connected (no space) to the argument name, otherwise the value is interpreted as not present and the arguments implicit value is used instead.
-If the name is not present at all the variable is left with the default given in the cli.arg\<T>() call.
+For a user to set a value on the command line when it is optional the value must be connected (no space) to the argument name, otherwise it is interpreted as not present and the arguments implicit value is used instead.
+If the name is not present at all the variable is set to the default given in the cli.arg\<T>() call.

-The implicit value defaults to T{}, and can be changed using arg.implicitValue().
+By default the implicit value is T{}, but can be changed using arg.implicitValue().

 For example: